-As of January 1, 2017, we estimate that we have available to offset future taxable income approximately \$480 million of federal and \$438.5 million of California state operating loss carry-forwards, which expire at various dates from 2028 to 2036, federal credit carryforwards of approximately \$54.3 million, which expire at various dates from 2018 to 2036, and \$7.5 million of California state credit carryforwards that do not expire.
+As of December 31, 2017, we estimate that we have available to offset future taxable income approximately \$629.3 million of federal and \$524.7 million of California state operating loss carry-forwards, which expire at various dates from 2028 to 2036, federal credit carryforwards of approximately \$75.3 million, which expire at various dates from 2018 to 2036, and \$9.0 million of California state credit carryforwards that do not expire.
 Our ability to utilize our net operating loss and credit carryforwards is dependent upon our ability to generate taxable income in future periods and may be limited due to restrictions imposed on utilization of net operating loss and credit carryforwards under federal and state laws upon a change in ownership, such as the transaction with Cypress.

 Section 382 of the Code imposes restrictions on the use of a corporation's net operating losses, as well as certain recognized built-in losses and other carryforwards, after an "ownership change" occurs.
 A Section 382 "ownership change" occurs if one or more stockholders or groups of stockholders who own at least 5% of our stock increase their ownership by more than 50 percentage points over their lowest ownership percentage within the prior three-year period (calculated on a rolling basis).
 The issuance of common stock upon a conversion of our outstanding convertible notes debentures, and/or other issuances or sales of our stock (including certain transactions involving our stock that are outside of our control) could result in (or could have resulted in) an ownership change under Section 382.
-If an "ownership change" occurs, Section 382 would impose an annual limit on the amount of pre-change net operating losses and other losses we can use to reduce our taxable income generally equal to the product of the total value of our outstanding equity immediately prior to the "ownership change" and the applicable federal long-term tax-exempt interest rate for the month of the "ownership change" (subject to certain adjustments).
-The applicable rate for ownership changes occurring in the month of February 2016 is 2.65%.
+If an "ownership change" occurs, Section 382 would impose an annual limit on the amount of pre-change net operating losses and other losses we can use to reduce our taxable income generally equal to the product of the total value of our outstanding equity immediately prior to the "ownership change"

+and the applicable federal long-term tax-exempt interest rate for the month of the "ownership change" (subject to certain adjustments).